-h) Open vent connections and ensure that the unit is vented of all trapped vapor before closing the vents.
+Open vent connections and ensure that the unit is vented of all trapped vapor before closing the vents.

-CAUTION CAUTION Construction when venting and or draining hazardous liquids.
+CAUTION Observe extreme caution when venting and or draining hazardous liquids.
 Wear protective clothing in the presence of caustic, corrosive, volatile, flammable or hot liquids.
-Do not breathe toxic vapors.
+Do not breath toxic vapors.
 Do not allow sparking, flames or hot surfaces in the vicinity of the equipment.

-- i) Open the discharge valve as desired to operate the unit at its design conditions. - j) Check complete pump and driver for leaks, loose connections, or improper operation.
+- Open the discharge valve as desired to operate the unit at its design conditions. - j) Check complete pump and driver for leaks, loose connections, or improper operation.

-If possible, the pump should be left running for approximately one half hour on the initial startup, this will allow the bearings, packing or seals, and other parts to "run-in" and reduce the possibility of trouble on future starts.
+If possible, the pump should be left running for about a half hour on the initial startup, this will allow the bearings, packing or seals, and other parts to "run-in" and reduce the possibility of trouble on future starts.

-CAUTION If abrasives or debris are present, upon startup, the pump should be allowed to run until the pumpage is clean.
+If abrasives or debris are present, upon startup, the pump should be allowed to run until the pumpage is clean.
 Stopping the pump when handling large amounts of abrasives (as is sometimes present on initial starting) may lock the pump and cause more damage than if the pump is allowed to continue operation.

-Operating the pump with abrasives in the pumpage will cause wear.
-Every effort should be made to keep abrasives out of lines, sump, etc. so that abrasives will not enter the pump.
+Every effort should be made to keep abrasives out of lines, sump etc. so that abrasives will not enter the pump.